uwalakab/PowerShell-Scripts/PuTTY-Ageant-Private-Keys/README.md

 If you have a suite of .PPK private key files for PuTTy, use this small simple PowerShell script which creates a list of the .PPK files and passes them to the "pageant.exe" executable file.
-After running this script, when you right-click on the "pageant" Systray icon and select "View Keys" you should see all the keys.
+After running this script, when you right-click on the "pageant" Systray icon and select "View Keys" you should see all the added keys.

 Note that if you have a passphrase on each .PPK file you will need to enter this for each one.